radiden/obs-replay-server/README.md

 # obs-replay-server

-simple website that lets you save and download replays from a remote obs instance
+simple website that lets you save and download replays from a local obs instance through a web ui